Last updated: July 2026

 Frequently asked questions

-When does the discretionary trust minimum tax start?
+When would the discretionary trust minimum tax start, if it proceeds?

-1 July 2028.
-The trustee is responsible for paying the 30% minimum tax on the trust's taxable income.
-The change is announced in the 2026-27 Budget but does not commence until two years later.
+The Government has proposed 1 July 2028.
+If legislated, the trustee would be responsible for paying the 30% minimum tax on the trust's taxable income.
+The change was announced in the 2026-27 Budget but, even on the Government's own timeline, would not commence until two years later.

-The trustee – because the trustee controls distributions.
-Beneficiaries still declare trust distributions in their tax returns, but non-corporate beneficiaries receive non-refundable credits for the tax paid by the trustee, which can offset their current-year tax liabilities.
+The Government has proposed the trustee pays – because the trustee controls distributions.
+Beneficiaries would still declare trust distributions in their tax returns, but non-corporate beneficiaries would receive non-refundable credits for the tax paid by the trustee, which could offset their current-year tax liabilities.
+None of this applies today.

-Fixed trusts, widely held trusts, complying superannuation funds, special disability trusts, deceased estates and charitable trusts are all excluded.
-Within discretionary trusts, primary production income of farms, certain income for vulnerable minors, income subject to non-resident withholding tax, and income from testamentary trust assets existing at announcement are also exempt.
+As proposed: fixed trusts, widely held trusts, complying superannuation funds, special disability trusts, deceased estates and charitable trusts would all be excluded.
+Within discretionary trusts, primary production income of farms, certain income for vulnerable minors, income subject to non-resident withholding tax, and income from testamentary trust assets existing at announcement would also be exempt.
+These are Budget-announced intentions, not legislated criteria.

-Can I restructure out of a discretionary trust?
+Can I restructure out of a discretionary trust ahead of this?

-Yes – expanded rollover relief is available for three years from 1 July 2027 to assist small businesses and other taxpayers to move from discretionary trusts into companies or fixed trusts.
-The relief covers income tax consequences, including capital gains tax, on the restructure.
+The Government has proposed expanded rollover relief for three years from 1 July 2027 to help small businesses and other taxpayers move from discretionary trusts into companies or fixed trusts, covering income tax consequences including capital gains tax.
+Like the trust minimum tax itself, this relief is announced policy, not yet legislation – get current advice from a tax adviser before restructuring.

-Treasury estimates $4.5 billion in receipts over the forward estimates – revenue that helps fund the WATO, the $1,000 instant deduction and ongoing services.
+Treasury estimates $4.5 billion in receipts over the five years from 2025-26 if the measure is legislated as proposed – revenue that would help fund the WATO, the $1,000 instant deduction and ongoing services.

 Disclaimer: This information is general in nature and does not constitute financial, legal, or tax advice.
 Calculations are estimates only and may not reflect your exact circumstances.
 Eligibility criteria and dollar amounts may change without notice.
 Always verify with the relevant government authority, your mortgage broker, or a licensed financial adviser before making decisions.